Out of the box, Payload gives you a lot of the things that you often need when developing a new website, web app, or native app:

 We believe that a CMS should be:

 Payload is our silver bullet solution.
-It represents over two years of passionate development and brings everything we need when we build new apps and websites:
+We've blended the best parts of our experience with other CMS and app frameworks into Payload, and we finally have everything we need when we build new apps and websites: